medusajs/medusa/docs/content/development/entities/extend-entity.md

 If you’re using JavaScript instead of TypeScript in your implementation, you can skip this step.

-To ensure that TypeScript is aware of your extended entity, create the file `src/index.d.ts` with the following content:
+To ensure that TypeScript is aware of your extended entity and affects the typing of the Medusa package itself, create the file `src/index.d.ts` with the following content:

 ```ts title=src/index.d.ts
 export declare module "@medusajs/medusa/dist/models/product" {